TheWatcherMultiversal/pdfgui_tools/README.md

     ./install.py --all

 - <p>The <b>poppler-utils</b> package included in the installation script is designed for the <b>amd64</b> architecture.
 If you need this package for a different architecture, we recommend checking the official <a href="https://poppler.freedesktop.org/" >poppler-utils</a> page and obtaining the source code.</p>
-- If you need to uninstall everything, run `./uninstall.py` again with the `--all` parameter.
+- If you need to uninstall everything, run `./install.py` again with the `--remove-all` parameter.

 Now we just need to check if the program was installed correctly, for this we execute the following: